Sushila Karki: Tenure

-From 15 October to present

-On October 18, Karki further briefed international diplomats about the upcoming March 2026 parliamentary elections and stressed her government’s focus on transparency, anti-corruption measures, and restoring stability.
-On 21 October, Karki met leaders from seven political parties to discuss the upcoming elections.
+On October 18, Karki further briefed international diplomats about the March 2026 parliamentary elections and stressed her government’s focus on transparency, anti-corruption measures, and restoring stability.
+On 21 October, Karki met leaders from seven political parties to discuss the 2026 elections.

+Second retirement (2026-present)

+On 27 March 2026, Sushila Karki stepped down as Nepal's interim Prime Minister after successfully overseeing the country's transition through a political crisis and conducting general elections.
+Having always intended to serve only temporarily, she handed power to the newly elected government and returned to the retirement she had left in September 2025.
+Since leaving office, she has not held any further government or judicial position and has resumed retirement.

 Personal life

 Karki married Durga Prasad Subedi, who as a youth wing leader of Nepali Congress was one of the perpetrators behind the 1973 Royal Nepal Airlines DHC-6 hijacking.
 They met while studying in Banaras Hindu University, and he was her tutor.
 They have at least one child.

 In addition to her native Nepali, Karki speaks some Hindi and English.

+Recognitions

+In 2026, Sushila Karki was honored with the Nagarik Nayak-2083 award by Nepal Republic Media for her contributions to the justice and anti-corruption efforts.